Travel Within the U.S.

 Any family members traveling with you who have F-2 or J-2 visas should carry the same documents.

+All Northeastern students, faculty, and staff enter their travel itinerary and housing accommodations into the Travel Registry.
 This allows the university to communicate directly with travelers if unexpected events or conditions create circumstances that might pose health or safety risks.
 In addition, it enables on-campus resources and external support providers to better respond to students, faculty, and staff who may need medical or security assistance.

 The 100-Mile Border Zone